gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ```
 +++

-### React Fast Refresh
+### Fast Refresh

-Because [Module Federation](https://webpack.js.org/concepts/module-federation/) does not support [React Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin), the default configuration doesn't enable it by default and it's defined as an optional `peerDependency` of this library package.
+Because [Module Federation](https://webpack.js.org/concepts/module-federation/) does not support [Fast Refresh](https://www.npmjs.com/package/react-refresh), the default configuration doesn't enable it by default and it's defined as an optional `peerDependency` of this library package.

-If you expect to enable React Fast Refresh, also install the following package at the root of the project:
+If you expect to enable Fast Refresh, also install the following package at the root of the project:

 +++ pnpm
 ```bash